jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 ```java
 public ClassificationForest(int n, List<Classifiable> data, List<String> labels)
 ```
 Construct a forest with `n` trees from the provided data and labels.
-Note that in order for this to be a valid forest of different trees, you must shuffle the data and labels the *same* way between tree construction (see `Client.java` for an example).
+Note that in order for this to be a valid forest of different trees, you must shuffle the data and labels the *same* way between tree construction (see `DataLoader.shuffle` for an example).
+Make sure to update the appropriate constant in the Client class once you're done!

 ```java
 public ClassificationForest(Scanner sc)